quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 overhead can be managed well in practice by employing compression.
 For this reason, this document details how to practically transform qlog schema definitions to {{!JSON=RFC8259}}, its subset {{!I-JSON=RFC7493}}, and its streamable derivative {{!JSON-Text-Sequences=RFC7464}}s.
-We discuss concrete options to bring down JSON size and processing overheads in {{optimizations}}.
+Concrete options to bring down JSON size and processing overheads are discuseed in {{optimizations}}.

 As depending on the employed format different deserializers/parsers should be used, the "qlog_format" field is used to indicate the chosen serialization